le-big-mac/Conditional_Diffusion_MNIST/README.md

 </div>

 Note that the variational inference for VCL is very expensive, and so this code will take several hours to run on a powerful GPU.

+This diffusion model in this project is based on original work by Tim Pearce, released under the MIT License in 2022.
+The original code can be found at [Conditional Diffusion MNIST](https://github.com/TeaPearce/Conditional_Diffusion_MNIST).
+The modifications made by me in 2024 are also released under the MIT License.